 Not too far, at the end of the wide Sá da Bandeira Avenue is a delightful garden, the "Jardim da Sereia," also known as Santa Cruz Park.
 Built in the 18th century, its entrance is through two towers adorned with arches, and a staircase with tile-covered benches leads to a fountain decorated with statues.
 This is a great place for a picnic (there are tables for that), with a lake surrounded by sculpted boxwood and exotic trees creating an atmosphere of peace and quiet amid the city.

-The museum is just steps away from the Old University.
-Entering through the 17th century "Porta Ferrea" ("Iron Gate"), one finds a courtyard known as "Patio das Escolas".
+The museum is just steps from the old University.
+Entering through the 17th-century "Porta Ferrea" ("Iron Gate"), one finds a courtyard known as "Patio das Escolas".
 On the north side is the actual Old University buildings, on the east is the observatory, and on the west is the small University Church.
 Built between 1517 and 1552, the church has a 33m (110ft) high tower, and an adjacent museum of sacred art.
 Inside the church itself is a Mannerist altar, tiles decorating the ceiling, and a dazzling organ.

 Most impressive of all is the baroque library, one of the world's most resplendent.
 It was built in the early 18th century with rooms rich in gilt and exotic wood, and lined with 300,000 books.